Way-Yuhao/CLIPSeg-debris/README.md

 ## How to run

-Navigate to Design-Safe to download the annotated debris dataset proposed in this work.
+- Navigate to Design-Safe (pending DOI) to download the annotated debris dataset proposed in this work.
+- Download model weights from Hugging Face (pending url).

 ### Train & Fine-tune
 Fine-tune CLIPSeg model on the dataset using the provided training script.